 Home » About TAVTEC

-It Takes a Village to Educate a Child (TAVTEC) is a non-profit organization based in New Rochelle, NY.
-We offer cohesive social skills and leadership development along with STEAM empowerment to “educate the whole child”.
-We work closely with the school administrators, teachers and PTA to create a seamless program that can be integrated with the school curriculum (if necessary).
+It Takes a Village to Educate a Child (TAVTEC) is a non-profit organization.
+We offer opportunities for children to enhance their social skills, build self-esteem and find their passion by exposing them to STEAM and entrepreneurship.
+Our goal is to “educate the whole child”.
+We collaborate with school administrators, teachers and parents to create a seamless program centered around the child’s interests.
 We employ STEAM (Science, Technology, Engineering, Arts, Math) concepts to stimulate an array of interests for students to explore.
-We assist our children in finding their niche, with the understanding that success bolsters confidence, a healthy self-esteem and creates a sense of self-worth in ALL children.
+Our staff assist the children in finding their niche, with the understanding that success bolsters confidence, a healthy self-esteem and creates a sense of self-worth in ALL children.

 It is our belief that every child has the capacity to excel and feel good about themselves once they discover their passion.
 It Takes a Village to Educate a Child was established to address this strong belief.
 We provide opportunities for children to develop their social and leadership skills while building a healthy self-esteem.
 We focus on discovering and building on our children’s interests and abilities.